Emergency Response Plan

 Your Electric Bill

 Understanding your bill is an important aspect of being an electric customer.
-PSEG Long Island follows New York State regulations that stipulate what must be on a customer’s utility bill to recover the cost of a customer’s electric service.
-Your bill contains details about how much electricity you’ve used and the different costs involved in providing it to you.
+PSEG LI follows New York State regulations that stipulate what must appear on a customer’s utility bill to recover the cost of electric service.
+Your bill contains details about how much electricity you’ve used, and the associated costs involved in providing electric service to you.

 In general, your electric bill is comprised of two major components:

-- Delivery and System Charges: Delivery and System charges comprise the cost to deliver the electricity through the utility’s distribution system to your home; to maintain the network; and for administrative services.
+- Delivery and System Charges: These charges cover the cost of delivering the electricity through the utility’s distribution system to your home, maintaining the network, providing a 24/7 connection to the grid, and administrative services.

-Information about your electric bill can also be found on the PSEG Long Island website or you may visit one of their walk-in customer centers or contact them at 800-490-0025.
+More information about your electric bill can be found on the PSEG LI website.
+You may also visit one of their walk-in customer centers or contact them at 800-490-0025.

 Utility 2.0